Do you have several jobs that include your full and part-time work?

 - Worldwide 101

-And if you are wondering how much does a virtual assistant earn, it depends on the service you offer, your experience in this kind of job, and the how long you have been in the field.
+And if you are wondering how much does a virtual assistant earns, it depends on the service you offer, your experience in this kind of job, and how long you have been in the field.

 2. Be a Web Developer

-In order to be a successful freelance web developer, you should offer fresh ideas, unique project design, and always thinks out-of-the-box… never doubt yourself nor worry if you are different from the rest!
+In order to be a successful freelance web developer, you should offer fresh ideas, unique project design, and always think out-of-the-box.
+Never doubt yourself nor worry if you are different from the rest!